 Come on out and join the fun as a spectator or a player!

-Heading into the 2015 season the Gothams are accepting new full time players.
-We have a planned schedule of 12 dates for the season, each a double header.
-We play in front of spectators so it is mandatory that players invest in their own uniform.
-Players must have existing base ball skills.
-Enthusiastic softballers also make good vintage players.
-Don't let the word "vintage" fool you though, our players range from teens to seasoned adults.
-The one thing we all have in common is our love for the game, the history and each other.
+Heading into the 2015 season the Gothams are accepting a few new full time players.
+We have a planned schedule of 13 dates for the season, each a double header.
+We play in front of spectators who come to see the game as it was once played, so it is mandatory that players invest in their own uniform for the sake of the presentation of the game.
+Players must have some existing base ball skills as the games are competitive.
+Experienced baseball players or enthusiastic softballers both make good vintage players.
+Don't let the word "vintage" fool you, we're not all old, our players range from teens to seasoned adults.
+The one thing we all have in common is our love for the game, the history and the team.
 If you are interested in perhaps becoming a player please email email@example.com

 For information about available sizes and colors email firstname.lastname@example.org